billsix/programmingFromTheGroundUp/docs/source/functions.rst

 -  Why are local variables so necessary in recursive functions?

--  What are FIXMEAMPebp; and FIXMEAMPesp; used for?
+-  What are %ebp; and %esp; used for?

 -  What is a stack frame?